QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 The general energy and mass flow in the electrolyser as well as the losses considered in the model can be seen in the following figure.

-Fig. 5: Energy and mass flows in the electrolyser

 ![Energy flow of electrolyser](fig/221013_Elektrolyseur.svg)

 The relationship between supplied hydrogen of the electrolysis (energy (\(\dot{E}_{Ely,H_2}\)) or mass flow (\(\dot{m}_{Ely,H_2}\))) and the consumption of electrical energy (\( P_{el,Ely} \)) is given in the following equation, where \(e_{H_2}\) can be either the net or the gross calorific value of the hydrogen: